dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Now that you've created the ``Dockerfile``, the next step is to build
 the image.
+Install the Docker Engine `here <https://docs.docker.com/engine/install/ubuntu/>`__.
 The docker command line is used for this:

 ::

-    $> docker build -t quay.io/collaboratory/dockstore-tool-bamstats:1.25-3 .
+    $> docker build -t quay.io/collaboratory/dockstore-tool-bamstats:1.25-6 .

 The ``.`` is the path to the location of the Dockerfile, which is in the
 same directory here.
 The ``-t`` parameter is the "tag" that this Docker